 Transfer applicants may apply for enrollment starting in either the fall or the spring semester.

-- Transfer applications for spring enrollment must be submitted by the November 1 deadline; notice of our decision will be sent by mid-December.
+- Transfer applications for spring enrollment must be submitted by the November 1 deadline; notice of our decision will be issued by mid-December.

-- Transfer applications for fall enrollment must must be submitted by the March 1 deadline; notice of our decision will be sent by mid-May.
+- Transfer applications for fall enrollment must be submitted by the March 1 deadline; notice of our decision will be issued by mid-May.

-If accepted, you must respond to our offer immediately.
+If admitted, you must respond to our offer immediately.
 Due to fluctuations in our transfer enrollment, accepted transfer candidates may not defer their enrollment.

 Transfer Application Requirements

-- Common Application for Transfer Students (on-line submission only)
+- Common Application for Transfer Students or Coalition Application for Transfer Students (on-line submission only)

-- Amherst College Transfer Supplement to the Common Application
+- Amherst College Supplement to the Common Application or Coalition Application

-- $60 Application Fee (non-refundable) or Fee Waiver (requested through Common App or Amherst's Quick Pass).
+- $65 Application Fee (non-refundable) or Fee Waiver (requested through Common Application or Coalition Application or Amherst's Quick Pass)

 - College Transcripts (from all post-secondary institutions at which you have completed college coursework)